IbrahimAlobid2/ML/README.md

-##  Project Overview
+##  repositories Overview

-This project introduces the core concepts of **Machine Learning (ML)** using practical examples, foundational methodologies, and model evaluation strategies.
+This repositories introduces the core concepts of **Machine Learning (ML)** using practical examples, foundational methodologies, and model evaluation strategies.

 ---